The nature of assembly bias - III. Observational properties: Data

-We use synthetic galaxies from the SAG2 model by Lagos, Cora $\&$ Padilla (2008, see also Lagos, Padilla \& Cora 2009), who combine a cosmological $N$-body simulation of the concordance $\Lambda$CDM universe and a semi-analytic model of galaxy formation to follow the evolution of the barionic component of haloes accross cosmic history.
-The numerical simulation consists in a periodic box of 60 $h^{-1}$ Mpc on a side that contains 256$^3$ dark matter particles with a mass resolution of $\sim$10$^9$ $h^{-1}$ M$_{\odot}$.
-The cosmology used is $\Omega_{tot}$ = 1, $\Omega_m$ = 0.28 (with a baryon fraction of 0.16), $\Omega_\Lambda$ = 0.72, $\sigma_8$ = 0.9, \mbox{$h$ = 0.72,} and spectral index $n_s$ = 1.
-Dark matter haloes are identified as self-bound structures that contain at least 10 particles using a friends-of-friends (FOF) algorithm (Davis et al. 1985).
-Another algorithm (SUBFIND; Springel et al. 2001) is applied to these groups in order to find substructures with at least 10 particles.
+We construct the mock catalogue using synthetic galaxies from the model by \citet[][see also \citealt{Cora06}]{LCP08}, who combine a cosmological $N$-body simulation of the concordance $\Lambda$CDM universe and a semi-analytic model of galaxy formation to follow the evolution of the barionic component of haloes accross cosmic history.
+The numerical simulation consists in a periodic box of 150 $h^{-1}$ Mpc on a side that contains 640$^3$ dark matter particles with a mass resolution of $\sim$10$^9$ $h^{-1}$ M$_{\odot}$.
+The cosmology used is $\Omega_{tot}$ = 1, $\Omega_m$ = 0.28 (with a baryon fraction of 0.16), $\Omega_\Lambda$ = 0.72, $\sigma_8$ = 0.81, \mbox{$h$ = 0.7,} and spectral index $n_s$ = 0.96.
+Dark matter haloes are identified as structures that contain at least 10 particles using a friends-of-friends (FOF) algorithm \citep{Davis85}.
+Another algorithm \citep[SUBFIND;][]{Springel01} is applied to these groups in order to find substructures with at least 10 particles.
 Typically, the most massive subhalo is considered the main subhalo, while the other subhaloes are satellites within a FOF halo.
 The galaxy population in the semi-analytic model is generated using the merger histories of dark matter haloes and their embedded subhaloes.
 The virial mass for galaxies corresponds to the virial mass of their respective DM substructures.

-For the simulated galaxies, we will use the mass-weighted stellar age in equation (\ref{eq_delta}).
-Magnitudes in the SAG2 semi-analytic model are in the Johnson system.
-Therefore, we apply a correction to transform these magnitudes to the $ugriz$ system to compare with SDSS galaxies using the equations of Jester et al. (2005) where, for objects with R$-$I $< 1.15$ and U$-$B $< 0$,